sjquigley/Pitt-Fuego-Magic-Show/README.md

 # Welcome to the Pitt Fuego Magic Show!
-Getting Started with GitHub in the Rhetoric and Composition (...and English) Classroom
+Getting Started with GitHub in the English Classroom

 https://bit.ly/3Ekdn6f